This post may contain affiliate links. Please see my disclosure policy for details.

-It was during the latter investigation that the barrow was reconstructed as it would have originally been built.
+It was during the later investigation that the barrow was reconstructed as it would have originally been built.

-Also, the chambers were cleared of remains and debris so that members of the public could walk through it.
+Also, the chambers were cleared of remains and debris so that members of the public could walk through them.

 West Kennet Long Barrow plan

 This is how the tomb looks if you were to ‘x-ray’ the barrow.
 You can see the huge corridor with five smaller chambers falling off it.